MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/extensibility-home-page.md

 ## Fundamentals on extensions

-This section includes fundamentals, principles and practices for how to make extensions.
+This section includes fundamentals, principles, and practices for how to make extensions.
 The guiding principles in these topics discuss how customization must be approached through extensions, including naming guidelines.
 Additionally, these topics discuss the foundation framework, such as extensions and chain of command.

 + [Intrusive customizations](intrusive-customizations.md)
 + [Class extensions](class-extensions.md)